jaypopat/Discord-Bot/README.md

 - Users can get the current price of any coin by typing the command !price [coin name]
 - Users can get the links to popular crypto exchange websites like Binance, Bitmart, CoinGecko, CoinMarketCap by typing the command !binance, !bitmart, !cg, !cmc respectively

-# The bot is operational but needs to be tested with several test cases and will be added to this repository in the next few weeks.